 - 1. Operate the engine until normal operating temperature is achieved.
 Stop the engine.
 Remove the crankcase oil drain plugs.
 The oil drain plug from the deep portion of the oil pan should be removed.
 The oil drain plug from the shallow portion of the oil pan should be removed.
-This will allow all of the oil to drain.
-Drain the oil from the crankcase for 20 minutes. - 2.
+The oil drain plug from the shallow portion of the oil pan should be removed.
+The oil drain plug from the shallow portion of the oil pan should be removed.
+The oil drain plug from the shallow portion of the oil pan should be removed. - 2.
 Remove the used oil filter(s).
 Install the new oil filter(s).
-Install the oil drain plugs and tighten to 70± 15 N m (50± 11 lb ft).
+Install the oil drain plugs and tighten to 70 ± 15 N m (50 ± 11 lb ft).